bitwalker/timex/docs/FAQ.md

 Timex is made available under the MIT license.
 See the GitHub repo for details.

+**Why can't I compare dates and times with <, >, etc.?**

+It is not possible to override the comparison operators to properly compare arbitrary structs.
+Use `Timex.compare/2 or /3` to compare them instead.

 **Which functions provide microsecond precision?**

 All of them.
 Unless you convert to something with lower precision.